 About the Latin America Leadership Program

-Based in the Office of the Vice President for Global Engagement, Georgetown University’s Latin America Leadership Program (LALP) designs and implements innovative programs that connect and empower a new generation of socially responsible, innovative, and ethical leaders active in the public and private sectors and civil society.
+Based in the McDonough School of Business, Georgetown University’s Latin America Leadership Program (LALP) designs and implements innovative programs that connect and empower a new generation of socially responsible, innovative, and ethical leaders active in the public and private sectors and civil society.
 LALP houses two transformative leadership offerings—Global Competitiveness Leadership (GCL) and Innovation and Leadership in Government (ILG)—that aim to create deeper links between Georgetown University and the Latin American region in the pursuit of the university’s mission of teaching and service to the common good.
-Both programs are delivered in partnership with the McDonough School of Business Executive Education Department and engage faculty across the university.
+Both programs are delivered in partnership with the McDonough School of Business Office of Executive Education and engage faculty across the university.

-LALP works closely with Georgetown University’s Center for Latin American Studies (CLAS) and with faculty and programs across the university, as well as with Georgetown’s Latin American Board, around three strategic areas: driving Latin American engagement, developing impact networks, and promoting transformational leadership.
+LALP works closely with Georgetown University’s Center for Latin American Studies (CLAS), the Office of the Vice President of Global Engagement, and with faculty and programs across the university, as well as with Georgetown’s Latin American Board, around three strategic areas: driving Latin American engagement, developing impact networks, and promoting transformational leadership.

 Drive Latin American Engagement